 What happens if you’re away from home, it’s 3 PM and you start feeling your blood sugar dip?
 You’re feeling hungry and cranky and you just need to eat something.
 This will be a big problem if you don’t have any available diet friendly snacks.
 Next thing you know and you’re at the vending machine, or getting a pick-me-up Frappuccino.
-Now your diet plans have gone bust.

 Don’t go into a diet only thinking how dedicated you are to clean eating without planning for an obstacle.
 Diet preparation includes identifying such problematic scenarios and preemptively creating a remedy before they occur.
 In this situation, having diet approved foods on hand might be the difference between success and failure.